brianmccrory/jazzofjapan/_albums/mayuko-katakura-echoes-of-three.md

    - L1190001-1024.jpg
    - L1190012-1024.jpg
 videos:
+   - {url: "https://youtu.be/bGbSPw3KjNI", comment: "Excerpt from \"Directions\", the fifth track on the album"}
    - {url: "https://youtu.be/q8n6M2iDD8g", comment: "Video of Mayuko Katakura playing Herbie Hancock's \"Speak Like A Child\" in a duo setting from 2012"}
 audio_embed:
    {filename: "03-ア・ダンサーズ・メランコリー.mp3", comment: "Excerpt from track three on this album, \"A Dancer's Melancholy\":"}